 Natasha Mijares: Six Points Reading Series Curator

 Megan Cho: Programs Assistant

 Emily Bieniek: Social Media

 Zeena Fuleihan: Archive Builder, Editor, and Site Support

 For more information on Poetry Center Internships + Volunteering, visit our Support Page.

 For more information on becoming a Poet In Residence, please the details at the bottom of our the PIR section of our site.

 Please do not contact us regarding unposted job opportunities.
+The best way to stay up to date on job postings is by joining our mailing list.
 Thank you.